Ukraine: Germany's Scholz urges Putin to end hostilities | DW | 04.03.2022

 During a one-hour conversation, the German chancellor called on Russia's president to immediately halt military action in Ukraine.
 According to Berlin, Putin said a third round of cease-fire talks is due this weekend.

-German Chancellor Olaf Scholz on Friday urged Russian President Vladimir Putin to agree cease-fire.
+German Chancellor Olaf Scholz on Friday urged Russian President Vladimir Putin to end the fighting in Ukraine and open humanitarian corridors.

 In an hour-long phone call, Scholz "called on the Russian leadership to immediately cease all hostilities and to allow humanitarian access to the embattled areas," German government spokesman Steffen Hebestreit said in a statement.